Rich-In-SQL/SQL-Schema-Backup/README.md

 # Introduction

 This script uses [dbatools](https://dbatools.io/) to backup database objects from a SQL Server Database to a directory of your choosing.
+This script is used internally to backup our databases for GitHub.

 The server & database are both user defined parameters.